marzi-heidari/styled-and-diverse-image-captioning/README.md

 ## Styled and Diverse Image Captioning

-A model for generating styled and diverse captions without needing to traing on styled or densly labeled dataset.
+A model for generating styled and diverse captions without needing to traning on styled or densely labeled dataset.

 (tensorflow implementation comming soon ...)